 Modify the paragraph before Table 4 as follows:

-If the lowest PQM value in the NT is provided by several neighbors, the depth of the receiving device is set to one depth higher than the neighbor with the lowest depth.
-If multiple PQMs are used in the L2R mesh network, they are processed in order of priority as indicated by the Priority field in the respective Path Quality Metric fields in the TC IE.
+If the best PQM value in the NT is provided by several neighbors, the depth of the receiving device is set to one depth higher than the neighbor with the lowest depth.
+The definition of “best” PQM depends on the PQM in use and can be found in Table 11.

 Modify Table 11 as follows: